chargeprice/chargeprice-api-docs/terms.md

 ## Only use your personal API key

-Every API is given in association to an entity, being a company or a physical person.
+Every API key is given in association to an entity, being a company or a physical person.

 It is not permitted to use any other API key than the one(s) provided by Chargeprice (it is not allowed to e.g. use the API key from